 Drive to a local viewpoint, park up and enjoy the view.

-6. All I Wanna Do is Zoom Zoom Zoom
+6. All I Wanna Do Is Zoom Zoom Zoom

-Set up a zoom or FaceTime call with your bae, to catch up and whisper sweet nothings into each other’s virtual ear.
+Set up a Zoom or FaceTime call with your bae to catch up and whisper sweet nothings into each other’s virtual ear.

 If you’re having a terrible flare-up or are too fatigued to try any of these ideas, don’t worry.
 We’ve all heard the saying ‘it’s the thought that counts’.